CHH Dietary Protocols to Reverse

 Light exercise is OK so long as you keep them within their comfort zone.
 This is where nose-nets can be a big help.
 Don't expect anything in particular of the horse because increased blood supply with exercise will trigger more episodes and cause distress.

-Expect that recovery will take several months and that it will be somewhat erratic.
+Expect that recovery will take months and that it will be somewhat erratic.
 In other words you may be making great progress and then they will have a bad day for some reason.
 Don't panic just stick to it!

 Keep a diary of your observations.
 It will be very helpful to be able to record your experience for others.
-Feel free to e-mail Jenny, Val or Nina for moral support!
+Feel free to e-mail Jenny, Cathy or Nina for moral support!
 Be sure to include your landline phone number.

 Go back over steps 1 - 10 and make sure you are following them meticulously!